MA, Trinity College, Cambridge University; Dip. Law, City University; David Karmel and William Shaw Awards from Gray’s Inn

 - Acting as sole and junior counsel on both sides in connection with claims alleging negligent handling of litigation, including acting for as sole counsel for defendant solicitors in a High Court action also brought against leading counsel and alleging negligence in connection with commercial fraud litigation.

-- Sole counsel for the claimant in High Court negligence action against both solicitors and a barrister in connection with their handling of ancillary relief proceedings.
+- Acting for the claimant in High Court negligence action against both solicitors and a barrister in connection with their handling of ancillary relief proceedings.

 - The TAG Litigation: high-profile case examining solicitors’ responsibility toward ATE insurers in the wake of the collapse of ‘The Accident Group’ claims management scheme, led by Graeme McPherson QC, but also appearing as sole advocate on behalf of the panel firm.